Our Firm’s Principals

 Vice President, Government Affairs & Political Strategy

-Mr. Herzog is a Cum Laude graduate of the University of Mississippi with a degree in psychology and chemistry.
+Keith graduated Magna Cum Laude graduate of the University of Mississippi with a degree in mathematics and chemistry.

 Our Firm’s Staff